2022 Summer Workshop on the Dynamic Brain

 We are looking forward to hosting you at the 2022 Summer Workshop on the Dynamic Brain.
 If you have any additional questions not covered by the information on this page and the main workshop pages, please contact email@example.com.

-Vaccines: The Allen Institute requires that all workshop participants must be fully vaccinated with any approved vaccine (two weeks after the final dose).
-You will receive an automated email from RedCap, a secure survey software, where you will upload your proof of vaccine.
-Note that RedCap has a very small file size limit; if the site freezes, try compressing the file.
+Vaccines: The Allen Institute and Friday Harbor Labs require that all workshop participants must be fully vaccinated with any approved vaccine (two weeks after the final dose).
+You will receive a link by email to attest to your vaccine status.
+You do not need to upload proof of vaccination.

-Masking and social distancing: All participants will be required to wear masks during lectures in the Commons and during other indoor activities, except while eating.
-Masks are strongly recommended for individual work time, small-group collaboration, and outdoors.
+Masking and social distancing: All participants will be required to wear masks during lectures in the Commons.
+Masks are strongly recommended at all other times.
 Practice social distancing whenever possible.
 FHL also requires that residents do not eat in restaurants in town; takeout and grocery runs are acceptable.

 Participants will be asked to follow additional infection control protocols as directed.

-August 20-21, optional bootcamp: The optional pre-workshop bootcamp runs from 8am-6pm on Saturday, August 20, and 9am-noon on Sunday, August 21.
-The bootcamp will be held at locations at the Allen Institute and/or University of Washington.
-The exact location details will be provided in July.
+August 20-21, optional bootcamp: The optional pre-workshop bootcamp runs from 9am-6pm on Saturday, August 20, and 9am-noon on Sunday, August 21.
+The bootcamp will be held at the eScience Data Studio at the University of Washington on Saturday and at the Allen Institute on Sunday (see directions below).

 If you are not participating in the bootcamp but have arrived in Seattle by Saturday evening, or live in Seattle, you are invited to attend dinner on Saturday.
 Please email email@example.com to RSVP.

-August 21, depart for Friday Harbor: All students must be at the bus departure point, UW parking lot W24, by 12:45pm on Sunday, August 22.
-(W24 does not appear in most GPS software.
-A nearby location to enter into your GPS is Agua Verde Cafe.)
+August 21, depart for Friday Harbor: All students and staff must be at the bus departure at the Allen Institute by 12:45pm on Sunday, August 22.
 The bus will depart at 1:30pm.
+Bus passengers will ride the 4:40pm ferry from Anacortes to Friday Harbor.

 The workshop provides transportation from Seattle to Friday Harbor.
-The bus from Seattle will depart from UW parking lot W24 to the Anacortes ferry terminal at 1:30pm on August 21.
+The bus from Seattle will depart from the Allen Institute to the Anacortes ferry terminal at 1:30pm on August 21.
 We will provide ferry tickets.

 At the end of the workshop, the bus will return to Seattle by 3pm.
 You are responsible for arranging transportation back to the airport.

 Airport to the University of Washington dorms: A cab or rideshare from the airport typically costs $45-50 and takes about 30 minutes at off-peak hours.
-The Link light rail travels directly from the airport to the University of Washington and takes about an hour.
-From the University District station, the dorms about three blocks downhill.
+The Link light rail travels directly from the airport to the University District station and takes about an hour.
 (Note that you are looking for the University District station, not the University of Washington station located at the stadium or the University Street station located downtown.)
+From the University District station, follow directions here to Willow Hall.

-University of Washington dorms to Allen Institute: A cab or rideshare takes about 15 minutes and typically costs $25-30.
-Metro bus route 70 travels from about 1 block from the dorms to about 4 blocks from the Allen Institute.
-It takes about 30 minutes including walking time and costs $2.75 each way.
+University of Washington dorms to Allen Institute: A cab or rideshare takes about 15 minutes and typically costs ~$25.
+Use Lyft code SWDB2022 (available Sunday 8/21 only) for a free ride from UW to the Allen Institute.
+Alternatively, Metro bus route 70 travels from NE 43rd and 15th, about 3 blocks from the dorms, to about 4 blocks from the Allen Institute.
+It takes about 35 minutes including walking time and costs $2.75.
+Follow directions here.

 At Friday Harbor Labs, most lectures are held in the Commons, students stay in the dorms, instructors/TAs/guest speakers stay in cottages and apartments, and meals are held in the dining hall.
 The dining hall and Commons both have patio spaces and indoor areas are well ventilated.
 FHL is about one mile on flat roads from the town of Friday Harbor.